 Instead, you're going to want to aim for a more relaxed, diagonal bottom turn on a softer, less powerful section of the wave.
 Instead of going for 12 O'clock, shoot for 9 O'clock.
 This is the perfect angle for learning your first maneuvers, specifically cutbacks and carves, that follow a bottom turn.

-Dropping in the wave will create the vertical momentum required to transition horizontally.
-The more speed through your bottom turn, the better, so drop in close to the peak versus too far off on the shoulder.
+To execute a perfect bottom turn, start by dropping into the wave to generate the necessary vertical momentum for a smooth horizontal transition.
+Speed is your ally here, so aim to drop in as close to the peak as possible, rather than too far off on the shoulder.
 Keep your knees bent and eye the section in front of you to plan out your bottom turn, and drop in with a slight angle towards the direction you plan to ride.
 During the drop-in, keeping more weight on the front foot during this beginning stage of the bottom turn will further increase your speed.
+Additionally, selecting the right fin setup from the best fin brands can significantly influence your performance in this critical maneuver.
+So, make sure your fins are finely tuned to maximize your bottom turn efficiency.

 As you drop towards the wave's trough and begin initiating the bottom turn, you want to compress your body low by bending your knees and lower body.
 Keep your feet centered on the stringer as you do so, and equalize your weight between both feet.